David-Durst/embeddedHaskellAetherling/theory/Types.md

 The nested, Aetherling structure diagram shows an outer `TSeq 2 0` where each element is a `TSeq 3 1 Int`.
 Each of the `TSeq 3 1 Int` has one invalid period.
-Note that, unlike the `TSeq 6 2 Int`, once of the invalid periods occurs at the fourth clock cycle.
+Note that, unlike the `TSeq 6 2 Int`, one of the invalid periods occurs at the fourth clock cycle.
 The diagram indicates this because the fourth inner box is shaded red.

 ![TSeq 2 0 (TSeq 3 1 Int)](other_diagrams/types/seq2seq3/tseq20tseq31.png "TSeq 2 0 (TSeq 3 1 Int)")

-The flattened, hardware diagram is different from the one for `TSeq 6 0 Int`.
+The flattened, hardware diagram is different from the one for `TSeq 6 2 Int`.
 They both have six integers over eight clock cycles.
 However, one of the invalid clocks occurs earlier in the below diagram.
 It occurs on the fourth clock cycle.